Chorionic gonadotropin alfa, recombinant (Injection)

 Chorionic Gonadotropin Alfa, Recombinant (kore-ee-ON-ik goe-NAD-oh-troe-pin AL-fa re-KOM-bi-nant)

-Used as a part of infertility treatment to make a woman's ovary release an egg (ovulation).
+Used to make a woman's ovary release an egg (ovulate).

 When This Medicine Should Not Be Used

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.
 A nurse or other health provider will give you this medicine.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.
 You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.